Donald Trump attacks the UK's health service

 London (CNN)Donald Trump's habit of testing the US relationship with Britain took a new turn Monday when he attacked the UK's National Health Service, claiming it is "going broke and not working."

 The US President hit out on Twitter minutes after a segment aired on Fox News that highlighted winter strains on the UK health care system.
-Trump accused Democrats of pushing a similar universal healthcare system for the US.
+Trump accused Democrats of pushing a similar universal health care system for the US.

 "The Democrats are pushing for Universal HealthCare while thousands of people are marching in the UK because their U system is going broke and not working.
 Dems want to greatly raise taxes for really bad and non-personal medical care.
 No thanks," Trump wrote.